koosie0507/llm-tst-consistency/README.md

 Before you do anything, set up [`poetry`](https://python-poetry.org) on your machine.
+Each of the LLMs in this experiment has its own requirements.
+Make sure you meet them.
+The models from OpenAI (`gpt-4o`), Google (`gemini-1.5-pro`) and Anthropic (`claude3-opus`) require setting up accounts with those companies.
+Please configure the required credentials and settings by creating a `.env` file based on the provided `.env.sample`.
+The Llama3 and Command-R+ models requires a running [Ollama](https://ollama.com) server.
+Configure your Ollama setup by changing the values of the `LTC_OLLAMA_*` vars.

-Next, run the LLM consistency `evaluator`.
+Now you're (hopefully) ready to run the LLM consistency `evaluator`.
 It will generate data based on 2 datasets:

 * Yelp reviews
 * CNN/DailyMail